PySimpleGUI/PySimpleGUI/readme.md

 <a href="https://raw.githubusercontent.com/PySimpleGUI/PySimpleGUI/master/images/for_readme/Matplotlib.jpg"><img src="https://raw.githubusercontent.com/PySimpleGUI/PySimpleGUI/master/images/for_readme/Matplotlib.jpg"  alt="img" align="right" width="500px"></a>

 Matplotlib is a popular choice with Python users.
 PySimpleGUI can enable you to embed Matplotlib graphs directly into your GUI window.
-You can even embed the interactive controls into your window if you want to retain the Matplotlib interactive features.
+You can even embed the interactive controls into your window to retain the Matplotlib interactive features.

 <br><br>
 <br><br>